grammyjs/grammY/README.md

 ---

 > This project has not reached 1.0.
-Please try it out, but don't expect everything to work just yet :)
+Please try it out and give some feedback before the release :)

 **grammY makes it easy to create Telegram bots.** No matter whether you just learned how to code and are looking for something **simple to get started**, or whether you are an experienced developer that has to deploy a **complex codebase that can autoscale** to handle thousands of messages per second.